 - Resource consumption

 - Database requests

-- Polling or querying sensor data: PRTG actively obtains data from a device and refreshes it in regular intervals.
+- Polls or queries sensor data: PRTG actively gathers data from a device in regular intervals.
 This includes, for example, device status, resource usage, and performance metrics.
-Most sensor types use this method.
-PRTG can also consume and collect sensor data based on interface with, for example, HTTP(S) requests, port checks, email checks, FTP downloads, and database requests.
+Most sensors use this method.
+PRTG can also consume and collect sensor data based on interfaces with, for example, HTTP or HTTPS requests, port checks, email checks, File Transfer Protocol (FTP) downloads, and database requests.

-- Listening or receiving sensor data: PRTG passively receives data that is pushed to PRTG by a device or application.
-This includes, for example, unexpected events, Syslogs and SNMP traps, detailed data flow (bandwidth monitoring), and event log messages.
+- Listens for or receives sensor data: PRTG passively receives data from a device or application.
+This includes, for example, unexpected events, Syslogs and Simple Network Management Protocol (SNMP) traps, detailed data flow (bandwidth monitoring), and event log messages.

-Best practice for the first step in good monitoring is to make a plan.
-Think about the following questions.
+The first step in comprehensive monitoring is to make a plan.
+Think about the following questions:

-- What needs to be monitored in my IT infrastructure?
+- What do I need to monitor in my IT infrastructure?

 - How can I retrieve the needed information?
 Which technologies and credentials are required?

-- Which notification methods do I want to use to get alerted if there is something wrong?
+- Which notification methods do I want to use to receive alerts if something is wrong?

-You can take the following sections as a basis for your monitoring planning.
+You can use the following sections as a basis for your monitoring plan.

 - Core infrastructure

 - Routers, switches, firewalls